ringcentral-ruby/smsbot-ringcentral-lita/README.md

 If you already have your RingCentral API Keys and SMS number created and available, you can use [Heroku One-Button Deployment](https://devcenter.heroku.com/articles/heroku-button).

 **REMEMBER, you must have all the prerequisites to configure the app properly**

+**NOTE:** Zendesk is optional and you can leave the default values in place if you do not have a Zendesk account

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)